urssivar/codex/reference/copula.md

   --you ==had== honey.--

 ::: tip
-The person agreement is marked by appending the corresponding _"to be"_ forms, except for the 3rd person where it's zero.
+The person & time agreement is marked by appending the corresponding _"to be"_ forms, except for the 3rd person where it's zero.
 The basic copula is used this way with the other copulas too as we shall see.
 :::

-But also for immediate or otherwise emphasized state \ activity:
+But also for immediate or otherwise emphasized state/activity:

 - ++ду хъили ==ви да==++
   --I ==am [currently]== at home;--